DSSG-EUROPE/dssg-europe-syllabus/01_TERMINAL_command_line_basics/README.md

 * Have a look into using `tmux` or a similar terminal multiplexer for working with multiple terminals (see further reading living-in-the-terminal).
 * Use `htop` or `top` for monitoring the usage of your instance.
 * Have a go at learning the basics of `vim`, since it is ubiquitous on unix servers (see further reading living-in-the-terminal).
+* If you are not familiar with regular expressions, have a look at further readings (learning regular expressions the practical way).

 # Using the Command line for Data Science
 If you have not yet installed the useful csvkit tool please follow the [link](https://csvkit.readthedocs.io/en/1.0.3/tutorial/1_getting_started.html#installing-csvkit) and install before doing these exercises.